command-Q/Resine/README.md

 * Resine supports building on multiple platforms, but this hasn't been thoroughly tested and the script may need to be tweaked.

 ###Building
 To build Resine, simply edit the relevant portions of the included makefile.
-Current build options include whether to build with FFTW support, multithreading, and the floating point precision.
+Current build options include whether to build with FFTW and KISS FFT support, multithreading, and the floating point precision.
 4, 8, and 16 byte floats are supported throughout the lib, and the correct precision FFTW will be linked as well.

 The resine commandline application depends on a recent version of [libjpeg](http://www.ijg.org/) and [libpng](http://www.libpng.org/) to read/write images.